All About AAC: A Guide to Augmentative and Alternative Communication Options!

 • Sign language varies by region.
 There’s an American Sign Language, British sign language, etc.

-• It’s important to note that there’s some valid and very sound arguments that sign languages are not AAC – because for many Deaf/HoH people, it’s simply just another language with cultural significance/value.
-I’ve included it here in case someone finds signs beneficial to use as AAC, but keep in mind that it’s not quite universally seen as a form of AAC.
+• It’s important to note that there’s some valid arguments that sign languages are not AAC – because for many Deaf/HoH people, it’s simply just another language with cultural significance and value.
+I’ve included it here in case someone finds signs beneficial to use, but keep in mind that sign language itself is not quite universally seen as a form of AAC.

 • Body Language